LucyJB/Data-Engineering-Zoomcamp/Part2_Orchestration and Workflow/README.md

 #### Orchestration

-• A large part of data engineering is Extracting, Transforming and Loading between sources.
+* A large part of data engineering is Extracting, Transforming and Loading between sources.

-• Orchestration is a process of dependency management, facilitated through automation.
+* Orchestration is a process of dependency management, facilitated through automation.
 The data orchestrator manages scheduling, triggering, monitoring and even resource allocation.

-••A good Orchestrator tool is like a good conductor in an orchestra, constantly managing the correct cadence, tempo, understanding the 'symphony'••
+**A good Orchestrator tool is like a good conductor in an orchestra, constantly managing the correct cadence, tempo, understanding the 'symphony'**

 • This Orchestration workflow is done in a sequence of steps.